kwakuOfosuAgyeman/image-resizerjs/CONTRIBUTING.md

-# Contributing to ImageProcessor
+# Contributing to ResizerJs

-First off, thank you for considering contributing to ImageProcessor!
-It's people like you that make ImageProcessor such a great tool.
+First off, thank you for considering contributing to ResizerJs!
+It's people like you that make ResizerJs such a great tool.

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com].
+Please report unacceptable behavior to [kwakuayemang.2000@gmail.com].

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for ImageProcessor.
+This section guides you through submitting a bug report for ResizerJs.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as much detail as possible.